wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'rapids blocking the path',
     'the GHOST that haunts the place',
     'the dead bodies piled in it',
-    'the complete lack of drinkeable water around', 'the psychic barrier protecting it',
+    'the complete lack of drinkable water around', 'the psychic barrier protecting it',
     'the plagued flies that swarm it',
   ];